ansys/pyaedt/doc/source/API/Visualization.rst

 Farfield
 ~~~~~~~~
-PyAEDT provides advanced farfield post-processing.
-There are two complementary classes:
+PyAEDT offers sophisticated tools for advanced farfield post-processing.
-``FfdSolutionDataExporter`` and ``FfdSolutionData``.
+There are two complementary classes: ``FfdSolutionDataExporter`` and ``FfdSolutionData``.

+- FfdSolutionDataExporter: This class enables efficient export and manipulation of farfield data.
+It allows users to convert simulation results into a standard metadata format for further analysis, or reporting.

+- FfdSolutionData: This class focuses on the direct access and processing of farfield solution data.
+The FfdSolutionData class supports a comprehensive set of postprocessing operations,
+from visualizing radiation patterns to computing key performance metrics.

 .. currentmodule:: pyaedt.generic.farfield_visualization